Building Sustainable Lives

 - Build out more recycling and compost services

 The rising costs of housing is on everyone’s mind.
-We must continue to explore tools like rent forgiveness, eviction moratoriums, and cash bailouts to keep people in their homes.
+We must explore tools like rent forgiveness, eviction moratoriums, and cash bailouts to prioritize keeping people in their homes.
 Builders must also incorporate more affordable units into developments and create more choices that residents can actually afford.

-As a renter, I realized that there aren’t enough resources to help folks to grow roots in Lakewood.
+As a local renter, I realized that there aren’t enough resources to help folks to grow roots.
 As your city councilor, I will bring renters’ perspectives and voices into city conversations.

 Accessibility & Inclusion

-I built my career advocating for an environmental movement that represents and protects everyone.
-Listening to community members, I’ve learned that information about how to get involved, like how to give input, can be difficult or impossible to find for many Lakewood residents.
+I built my career advocating for an environmental movement that protects everyone.
+Through listening to community members, I’ve learned that information about how to get involved, like how to give input, can be difficult or impossible to find for many residents.

 Lakewood can follow the lead of programs that prioritize community service and social supports over punishment.

-If elected to Lakewood City Council, I will explore expanding programs that can dispatch mental health professionals and those trained in local support systems to connect people in crisis with resources.
-We already have tools at our disposal, like two homeless navigators and a diversion pilot program, to explore, but Lakewood should invest more in supportive solutions.
+I want to explore expanding programs that dispatch mental health professionals, and those trained in local support systems, to connect people in crisis with resources.
+We already have tools at our disposal, like two homeless navigators and a pilot diversion program, to employ, but Lakewood should invest more in compassionate solutions.

 Revitalizing Businesses & Art

-We live in a vibrant area with a lot of potential for improvement on our major corridors.
-We can start by completing ongoing projects, like the drainage upgrades on W. Colfax, to improve safety and sustainability.
+We live in a vibrant area with a lot of potential for improvement on the major corridors.
+We should start by completing ongoing projects, like the drainage upgrades on W. Colfax, to improve safety and sustainability.

-As a local leader, I want to take advantage of the funds coming from The American Rescue Plan and other federal COVID-19 recovery funds to support small businesses, local entrepreneurs, and public art projects so that we can build back better together.
+As a local leader, I want to utilize funds coming from The American Rescue Plan and other federal COVID-19 recovery funds to support small businesses, local entrepreneurs, and public art projects so that we can build back better together.